xthames/Thames-etal_2025_jgrse/README.md

 | 6-9, S1-2, S4-5 | `VolatileProcessing_2025XI.m` | Time-series of coupled thermal-water evolution of Earth's mantle using variable regassing efficiency | `%% LOAD IN ALL-CONSTRAINTS TARGETED VARIANT CASES FOR TIME-SERIES ANALYSIS` | Comment out other sections, execute script in IDE |
 | 10 | `VolatileProcessing_2025XI.m` | Time-series of coupled thermal-water evolution of Earth's mantle using variable regassing efficiency | `%% SUCCESS INPUT FACTOR MAPPING` | Comment out other sections, execute script in IDE |
 | S3, S6 | `VolatileProcessing_2025XI.m` | Multipanel plots of water-related variables compared to present-day observations | `%% TARGETED OUTPUT ASSESSMENT USING JUST BEST-KNOWN CONSTRAINTS` | Comment out other sections, execute script in IDE |

+These recreated figures should mirror the files found in `figures/`.